yandex-cloud/docs/en/data-proc/tutorials/run-spark-job.md

 {% include [cli-job-intro](../../_includes/data-proc/cli-job-intro.md) %}

-The application saves the calculation result either using the HDFS component in the {{ dataproc-name }} cluster or to the {{objstorage-name}} bucket you specified.
+The application saves the calculation result either using the HDFS component in the {{ dataproc-name }} cluster or to the {{ objstorage-name }} bucket you specified.

-The service and debugging information is saved to the {{objstorage-name}} bucket that you specified when creating the {{ dataproc-name }} cluster.
-For each job, the {{ dataproc-name }} agent creates a separate directory with a path like `dataproc/clusters/<cluster ID>/jobs/{job_id}`.
+The service and debugging information is saved to the {{ objstorage-name }} bucket that you specified when creating the {{ dataproc-name }} cluster.
+For each job, the {{ dataproc-name }} agent creates a separate folder with a path in the format `dataproc/clusters/<cluster ID>/jobs/<job ID>`.
 Before the initial run, assign bucket `WRITE` rights to the service account that jobs will be run under.

 Below are two application versions, one for Scala and one for Python.